xamk-mire/Databases26/Exercises/Exercise-3/Instructions.md

 **B4.3** For each author, show `author_id` and the **number of books** they wrote (via `book_authors`).
 Use `GROUP BY author_id`.
 Order by book count descending.

-*Self-check: Authors 2 and 3 have 2 books each; author 1 has 2 books.*
+*Self-check: Authors 2 has 3 books; author 1 and 3 have 2 books each.*

 ```sql